 The problem with brushing issues under rug or stuffing hurt feelings is that they never really go away.
 Instead, they usually just turn into bigger issues.
 Michigan relationship expert Teri Orbuch says her almost 24-year research study with couples found that if you don’t the small issues in your relationship, they just evolve into a bigger problem that’s then “really hard to unpack”.

 Alternatively, being able to discuss small issues helps address the larger issues that are likely to occur somewhere down the road.
 Pre-eminent researcher and relationship expert John Gottman says that how often couples fight is not the determining factor in the success of the marriage, but rather how one fights is.
 Respect turns out to be the defining variable, which means as long as couples respect each other during a conflict, fighting is not a threat to the relationship.

 Here are four other ways that conflict can be good for your relationship:

 - It increases trust.
-Constructive fighting that respects boundaries but allows both individuals to express themselves can strengthen the relationship and coming through the other side of the argument can increase trust.
+Constructive fighting that respects boundaries but allows both individuals to express themselves can strengthen the relationship and come through the other side of the argument that can increase trust.
 Knowing that you can argue and have conflict and still be ‘okay’ makes fighting less threatening.

 - You will feel better.
-Expressing your emotions eases anxiety, tension and fear.
+Expressing your emotions eases anxiety, tension, and fear.
 Some people describe it as ‘a weight being lifted off of their shoulders’.
-Not only does it make you feel better, it’s also much healthier for you physically.
+Not only does it make you feel better, but it’s also much healthier for you physically.